hilmanski/mini-SSG/README.md

 <title>@attach(title, My default title)</title>
 ```

+All static assets or files like CSS, javascript, image and stuff can live in "static" folder

-That't it learn more at [mini SSG website](https://minissg.vercel.app/tour)
+That's it! learn more at [mini SSG website](https://minissg.vercel.app/tour)